 – David Foster Wallace, Infinite Jest

 Any sortie to a library involves anticipation.
+That’s just common sense.
 Even before you start the library route march or arrive to step inside, you have to plan the task ahead.
-You have to find your library card, and your book, make careful note of its return date stamped inside (and make sure that you have the pocket money required to pay off the fine).
-But these journeys are never solitary: each plays its part in a sequence, a metronomic shuffle of journeys to and fro.
-A book from a library is like a boomerang, and you are thrown in its wake.
+You have to find your library card, to find your book, make careful note of its return date stamped inside (and make sure, when older, that you have the requisite pocket money to pay off the fine).
+But these journeys are never solitary: each plays its part in a sequence, a metronomic shuffle of journeys that always culminates with ricochet.
+A book from a library is like a boomerang, you thrown in its wake.

 I’ll never forget the lady librarians of my youth, luscious as they walked their book trolley like a poodle; they radiated ambiguous sexual fallout.
 An adolescent rite of passage was to stand in a library queue – one of those acned crossing of the equator moments when as a male pubescent pollywog I was presented with my nemesis: the female librarian.
 Always drop-dead gorgeous, ruby red lipstick and blush, long fingernails, she had a name like Trish, Barbie or Samantha.
 Standing in the queue, I would hope longingly, lustfully, that Trish, Barbie, Samantha or whichever lady librarian attracted my ardour at the time would sign out my Malcolm Saville.
 The female librarian was a far more sensuous version of the school matron: she would stamp my borrowing card and the slip attached to the front inside cover like a dominatrix (and she would wobble as she did it, and if I were Craig Raine no doubt I’d write a smutty poem about my effervescent lust, even today, for female librarians).
 Now, as a shellback, I am still eager to pay any fine and to be a recipient of the extra, dedicated spanking session when I return a late book.